 Regarding their “health” claims, don't go to Nicola's because you think you're going to get skinny on their (or any other pizza parlor's) food.
 Go there because of the festive, resort atmosphere, the reasonable prices and the consistent product.
 They have built an empire here in Rehoboth Beach and don't need vapid health claims to convince people that it's good.

 The new Rehoboth Ave.
 Nicola Pizza has been open for a while now.
 And it is certainly the place to see and be seen.
 The old one is still there (cool electric train ‘n' all), but the new installation features a big and inviting slice window right there on the sidewalk in the event you need a slice so badly that you can't drag yourself inside.
 If you do make it in, there's a big friendly bar and lots of seating.
 It's noisy (no surprise) and very “beachy.”
 But that's why you're here, right?
 Order another 16 mile Old Court.

 They also have a busy carryout business, so call them at 302-227-6211 to check their hours.
 They no longer offer delivery service.
 (Delaware lifeguards, take note: They have a generous 15% year 'round discount for eat-in meals!
 Just show your lifeguard ID card.)

 The original location was at 8 N. First St., next to Lily Thai.
-It will be taken over by Bethany Blues.
-The newer Nicola's was right around the corner on Rehoboth Avenue.
-The space has been rented by the Jacona Brothers who currently own Zogg's, Dave & Skippy's, Bushels Crab House, the Sea Hogg truck and Wheelhouse in Lewes.
+It will be taken over by Bethany Blues Express.
+The Nicola's on Rehoboth Avenue will soon be Tiki Jac's of the Zogg's/Wheelhouse/Bushels/Sea Hogg group.

 Off-season Specials & HoursSpecials & Moods change quickly.
 Always call a restaurant first.